Get

 Preventative wellness PGV mention keep cat healthy Preventative wellness PGV mention keep cat healthy mobile

-To let your cat know that you run the roost, you’ll need to address any signs of aggression.
-You may need to adjust how you play with them.
+To prevent aggression, it’s important to adjust how you play with them.
 For example, rough play with your hands can encourage biting.
 It’s best to use toys designed to promote active playtime and reward them for it.
-Following more of the rules below will also promote this established hierarchy.
+Following more of the rules below will also promote appropriate, non-aggressive behavior patterns.

 silver-tabby-turtle-maine-coon-female-lies-on-a-light-background